-Applying for credit cards to travel more comes with all kinds of considerations, from protecting your credit score to navigating different banks and mastering all the different points and miles out there.
+Applying for new credit card accounts to travel more comes with all kinds of considerations, from protecting your credit score to navigating different banks and mastering all the different points and miles out there.
 Chase is one of the titans of the world of points and miles, and it has one of the most important restrictions to keep in mind: the Chase 5/24 Rule.

 From Amex to Capital One to Chase and every bank in between, this rule is one of the strictest you'll find when it comes to getting approved – or denied – for new credit cards.
-Open too many cards in the last two years, and it means Chase may shut you down from getting a new credit card.
+If you open too many cards in the last two years, it means Chase may shut you down from getting a new credit card.

 We'll run you through the basics of this rule, how it works, and why it means you should prioritize getting Chase credit cards before looking to other banks if you're getting started in this world of travel rewards.